HugzGJ9/Quantitative_Finance/README.md

 2/OPTION CLASS

-The instance creation necissite first to create an object Asset in order to use it as a parameter for the object Option_eu.
-Here is the list of the methods defined for the class :
+The instance creation first requires the creation of an Asset object, which is then used as a parameter for the Option_eu object.
+Below is the list of methods defined for the class:

 DeltaRisk
 Delta_DF
 GammaRisk